Gibsons, Browns and Other Northern Irish Relatives

 Here is Flora Street, courtesy of Google Streetview:

 Within a few years young Samuel was to find himself alone as he reported the death of both his parents- on the same day, 5th February 1904!
 They both died at their home at 69 Grove Street East.
 William, presumably, died first as his name comes first.
-William had suffered from chronic bronchitis for 2 months, with his hear failing in the end.
+William had suffered from chronic bronchitis for 2 months, with his heart failing in the end.
 Sarah died of TB, having endured the wasting illness for 9 months.
-For all that the census above says Samuel could read and write he was unable to sign his name.
+For all that the census above says that Samuel could read and write, he was unable to sign his name.

 The couple were buried in Belfast’s City Cemetery off the Falls Road.
 I have not been able to find the grave yet.
 Their grave is C198.
 Son Samuel moved a few doors away to Number 77.
 He is shown there on Belfast Street Directories from 1912 through to the 1950s, and on the 1911 census as well.